 The Long Peace

-Because Christ Church of Atlanta is unable to use the space they rent for other fellowship time, their Peace time lasts anywhere from five to ten minutes and gives an extended opportunity for parishioners to connect with one another.
+Because Christ Church is unable to use the space they rent for other fellowship time, their Peace time lasts anywhere from five to ten minutes and gives an extended opportunity for parishioners to connect with one another.

 “You almost need to ring a bell or have some guy whistle to get everybody to calm down and go back to their seat.
 It’s like a little mini party every Sunday… It’s just delightful.
 I love it,” says Christ Church parishioner Marian Nolan.